UNC Clinic for Tourette Syndrome and Tic Disorders

 Tourette syndrome gets a bad reputation in the media and popular culture which commonly depict it only as exceptionally frequent and uncontrollable swearing and cursing.
 This type of tic is known as coprolalia, and it occurs in less than 10% of children with Tourette syndrome.

 Tics are exceptionally common.
 Approximately 20-25% of children will experience at least one tic at some point during childhood.
 Approximately 1% of all children will go on to have tics that last for more than one year (chronic motor/vocal tic disorder or Tourette syndrome).

 Tics are thought to have a genetic basis based on the fact that many patients with tics have a family history of tics.
 However, no single gene has been found to cause tics.
 There is approximately a 50% chance that the child of a parent with tics will go on to have tics as well.

 Conditions that commonly occur along with tics:

-Approximately 50-70% of children with tics will also have one or more mental health disorders including attention deficit-hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and/or anxiety.
-Many children actually have some combination of all three.
+Eighty-six percent of children with tics will also have one or more mental health disorders with attention deficit-hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and anxiety being the most common.
 In some children, the symptoms of these co-existing conditions may be very mild; however, in some children, these symptoms may be even more severe than the tics themselves.
-Addressing these psychiatric symptoms for all illnesses is incredibly important in comprehensive care of tic disorders.
+Addressing these psychiatric symptoms for all illnesses is important in comprehensive care of tic disorders.